 “I am optimistic about our program,” White said.
 “I look forward to sharing our experience and results so that other communities can learn from us.”

-This story originally appeared in the March 2017 issue of Resource Recycling.
+This article originally appeared in the March 2017 issue of Resource Recycling.
 Subscribe today for access to all print content.